Multi-Track Reel-to-Reel Tape (1/4", 1/2", 1", 2") - Audio Restored

 Due to the ever-increasing demand for transferring multi-track tapes to discrete digital .wav files, we have furnished a second studio dedicated to all types of multi-track transfer, from 4-track to 24-track, 1/4 inch to 2 inch, 7.5 ips to 30 ips.

-Unique recording sessions from the past can now be recovered to a format which permits re-mixing and mastering by the client using software such as Cubase, Pro-Tools or Reaper.
+In this way, unique recording sessions from the past can now be recovered to a format which permits re-mixing and mastering by the client using software such as Cubase, Pro-Tools or Reaper.

 4-Track 1/4 inch Tape